-Factbox-Luis Suarez's sins and sanctions
+FACTBOX-Luis Suarez's sins and sanctions

-BELO HORIZONTE Brazil Uruguay's Luis Suarez, one of the world's best but also most volatile footballers, received a nine-match ban on Thursday and was suspended from any football-related activity for four months for biting an Italian defender at the World Cup.
+BELO HORIZONTE, Brazil, June 26 Uruguay's Luis Suarez, one of the world's best but also most volatile footballers, received a nine-match ban on Thursday and was suspended from any football-related activity for four months for biting an Italian defender at the World Cup.

 Here are details of Suarez's main incidents over a controversy-packed career.